Constitutional Litigation & Government Transparency

 We have helped victims of government overreach obtain sizable settlements in federal court, and we have successfully represented individuals, businesses, and nonprofit entities in constitutional disputes.
 Whether through in-court litigation or mediation, we guide our clients through constitutional disputes at every step of the adversarial process.

-GLG addresses issues of government transparency, including through litigation under Nebraska’s Public Records Statutes.
+GLG addresses issues of government transparency, including through litigation under Nebraska’s public records laws.
 Our lawyers have tried public records cases to judgment, defended judgments on appeal, and delivered victories for our clients at the earliest stages of litigation, including settlement.

-GLG has authored amicus briefs to the Nebraska Supreme Court and the Eighth Circuit Court of Appeals, ensuring our clients’ voices are heard on important issues before the courts.
-Most recently, the firm’s government transparency practice filed an amicus brief in the Eighth Circuit on behalf of media outlets and a statewide nonprofit organization combating the State of Nebraska’s efforts to expand sovereign immunity and reduce government transparency and accountability.
+GLG has authored amicus briefs to the Nebraska Supreme Court, Eighth Circuit Court of Appeals, and federal district courts, ensuring our clients’ voices are heard on important issues before the courts.
+Recently, the firm filed an amicus brief in the U.S. District Court for the District of Nebraska on behalf of a state legislator to combat efforts by state and federal executive branches to use collusive litigation to change state law.
+GLG also filed an amicus brief in the Eighth Circuit on behalf of media outlets and a statewide nonprofit organization to combat the State of Nebraska’s efforts to expand sovereign immunity and reduce government transparency and accountability.

 Representative Experience